How to install Buddy Enterprise on Azure

 If you haven't configured virtual machine on Azure before, this tutorial will walk you through the process.

 NOTE: If you're planning to run heavy workloads on your instance we recommend assigning at least 8GB of RAM.
-You can read more about the system requirements of Buddy GO here.
+You can read more about the system requirements of Buddy Enterprise here.

 Set up Buddy on Azure